Multi-state Income Taxes | Companies expanding into Michigan

 Michigan State

-If you have recently expanded your business into this state, or if you’re considering doing so, understanding the cost of apportionment is important to help you accurately report earnings to the IRS and local governments.
+Understanding the cost of apportionment in Michigan can help you accurately report earnings to the IRS and local government.

-• File a return if you owe tax, are due a refund, or your AGI exceeds your exemption allowance.
-You should also file a Michigan return if you file a federal return, even if you do not owe Michigan tax.
-This will eliminate unnecessary correspondence from Treasury.
+You must file a state income tax return if you owe tax, are due a refund, or your AGI exceeds your exemption allowance.
+You should also file a Michigan return if you file a federal return, even if you do not owe state tax.

 Download our Multi-State Tax Filing Requirements Guide